TOEFL · Score Conversion

 How TOEFL Scores Work in 2026

-The enhanced TOEFL introduced in 2026 uses a 1–6 band score scale instead of the traditional 0–120 scoring system.
+The enhanced TOEFL introduced in 2026 uses a 1–6 band score scale instead of the traditional 0–120 scoring system, as outlined in ETS's official TOEFL scoring guide.
 This new system aligns TOEFL more closely with international language frameworks such as CEFR.

 Section Scores